rowatc/Diplomacy-AI/README.md

 de Jonge, Baarslag, Aydo&#287;an, Jonker, Fujita and Ito (2018), "[The Challenge of Negotiation in the Game of Diplomacy](http://www.iiia.csic.es/~davedejonge/homepage/files/articles/The%20Challenge%20of%20Negotiation%20in%20Diplomacy.pdf)", The 6th International Conference on Agreement Technologies 2018, Bergen, Norway.

-The best introduction to negotiating bots in Diplomacy.
+The best introduction to negotiating agents in Diplomacy.
 This article contains a brief overview of Diplomacy, the BANDANA environment, leading entries in 2017, 2018 ANAC Diplomacy Challenges and the challenges facing negotiating agents.
 None of the entries so far seem to engage in learning, much less reinforcement learning.

 > none of the negotiation algorithms ... have been able to significantly improve the performance over a non-negotiating baseline agent